 Thanks to our commitment and cooperation with the following institutions, we are always in close contact with teaching and current market developments:

 We cooperate very closely with the OSTFALIA University of Applied Sciences in Wolfenbüttel in experimental and research activities.
-Mr. Fulst has been a volunteer on the Advisory Board of the Department of Supply Technology since 2008.
-We support scholarships to train future Bachelor’s students.
+IMF has been a volunteer on the Faculty Advisory Board for Supply Engineering since 2008.
+We support scholarships to train future Bachelor’s students and also offer the dual study program.
+This is based on the Energy and Building Technology degree program and combines vocational training and studies.
+Due to the inserted practical phases during the studies, the students receive a broadly based, practice-oriented education and a greater relation to the professional environment of supply engineering.

 Qualified technicians working with heating, ventilation and climate control systems occupy important positions